skysch/atma-palette-rs/notes.md

 In the above notation, `[name]` consists of any sequence of characters excluding `:`,`,`,`-`,`.`,`*`, and whitespace, while `X`,`Y`, and `Z` refer to a sequence of digits or `_` characters, with an optional base prefix (`0b`, `0o`, or `0x`.)

+# Resolving cell references: Assigned vs Occupied.

+Names, positions, and groups are only meaningful if they've been assigned to an index.
+However, the index may or may not be associated with a cell in the palette.
+If they are, it is called an occupied index.
+Index references are always occupied if they are assigned, so there is no difference there.
+However, an index which is unassigned is still useful (to assign it), wheras names, positions, and groups are not useful if they are unassigned.

 # Cell selection & Cell selector